matalina/tgos-story-bible/characters/nox-setanta.md

 Kai Viddens is a Venatori hunter.
 He has had no wives but many female companions.
 He has 6 children, 5 of which he raised.
 Kai found out about Nox when Nox was 18 at his Ad Aetatem.
 He met Leanne when he was passing through Colorado in 1991 chasing a rogue vampire.
 Kai was unaware she was human and later became with child.
 Leanne was one of the rare women to survive the birth of Minorem.

 _[Nox was born one of two twins.
 His sister Lucy was 'removed' from the pattern in her hospital crib.
 A dragon was sent to kill the netherborn, but instead a deal was struck with an agent of chaos (Brandon Holt), and Lucy was taken, and Nox left alive.
-But Leanne's memory of her daughter was removed as well as her love of her son.]_
+But Leanne's memory of her daughter was removed as well as her love of her son.]_{.spoiler}

 At the age of 5 Nox started showing signs of being a Magnus like his father by starting a fire after his mother shook him for making a mess.
 She spit on him and called him a monster before throwing a fire extinguisher at his head and sending Nox to bed.
 His mother hurriedly dumped Nox on the Venatori for training.
 He was picked up at the airport by Dorian Vega.
 At the time of his admittance Nox was designated NNI5 and started his official training early.
 Garrett Spencer was assigned to be his fire-starter instructor.
 Nox didn't hear from his mother again until he was 18.

 _[When Nox comes into power he also begins drawing his twin flame into his dreams where they build towers, and destroy them together.
 Nox always dreams the same thing every night - he's a small boy, dressed in a green flannel monster suit with red feet.
 The room is stark white, the colored blocks are the only color other than Nox himself, and a painting on the wall (a window into his true dreamscape) and it whispers MONSTER at every corner, even the blocks spell monster.
 Nox builds towers and stomps them becoming the monster they whisper.
-He and the boy make a connection.]_
+He and the boy make a connection.]_{.spoiler}

 Upon arrival at the Apex Unlimited Building in New York City, Nox was tested in all elements.
 He was found to be capable of bending all 4 elements – he was designated NNIAeTA5.
 His first roommate Aaron Woolbright another firestarter steals Nox's favorite toy Mushu, and in an emotional attempt to get him back Nox accidentally starts a fire.
 In Aaron's fear and haste Mushu is tossed aside and captured by the flames.
 Only Dorian was able to console Nox.

 _[Garrett Spencer mentally abused Nox on the dream plane in order to teach him to control the fire within.
 In one instance Nox's twin flame joins him and Garrett turns his ire on the boy, Nox grasps fire willingly to defend the boy.
 Nox and his twin flame vow to protect one another's dreams from the bad man.
 The twin flames power so strong it eradicates all memories of him, past, present and future dreams are boxed away hidden where no one will ever look.
-Meanwhile the twin flame only forgot the bad man and Nox's nightmare.]_
+Meanwhile the twin flame only forgot the bad man and Nox's nightmare.]_{.spoiler}

 At the age of 6 upon final assessment as a fire-starter Nox created a fire that caught on Garrett’s pants and worsened before Nox put it out.
 This incident was deemed an accident and Nox was held in observation with Dr. Margo Silverman for 3 months and assigned a new mentor, Dae’lin Rivera. _[This was not an accident, both Nox and Garrett knew this.
-Nox purposefully lit Garrett on fire because the man was going to hurt him one last time and Nox had enough.]_
+Nox purposefully lit Garrett on fire because the man was going to hurt him one last time and Nox had enough.]_{.spoiler}

 Nox begins having nightmares every night sometimes waking with his back bloody and broken.
 Every morning Nox sketches his nightmare as part of his therapy.
 Sometimes other things make those same pages from his dreams, but not often. _[After Garrett can no longer teach Nox, he assigns a 'nightmare' to him from the demon Morpheus who then feeds the boys fear to its master.
 The night mares happen regardless of time, (as long as it's still dark out) and always wakes Nox up at 4am regardless of when the demon takes him into it.
 Sleeping during the day only results in worse nightmares the next time Nox is caught.
-The dreams flay Nox in the real world leaving torturous scars across his back.]_
+The dreams flay Nox in the real world leaving torturous scars across his back.]_{.spoiler}

 Nox spent another year in fire-starter training.